Tag: History

 Shofuso Japanese House And Garden

-Shofuso is an absolutely gorgeous and historical Japanese house and garden, that you will want to check out if you are visiting Philly.
+Shofuso is an elegant and historical Japanese house and garden, that you will want to check out if you are visiting Philadelphia, Pennsylvania.
 It is located at Lansdowne and Horticultural Drives, West Fairmont Park, Philadelphia, PA 19131.
-This year, in 2023, it is open from March 23rd to October 30th, Wednesday through Sunday 11 a.m.…
+This year, in 2026, Shofuso will open starting in the spring on March 18th.
+There is a parking…

 -